 Caribbean in February

 The Caribbean in February is peak tourist season and for good reason – the weather is idyllic ranging from the low 70’s to the low 80’s Fahrenheit (22-27 degrees Celsius).
 Among the best places to travel in February are holidays in St. Kitts, Barbados and Cuba.
+If you are a real diving enthusiast, you should consider a liveaboard diving holiday in the Caribbean.

 Holidays to Barbados in February